Introduction | Life | Work | Books

 His ongoing physical illness and some elements of his personal life also handicapped him.
 His first wife left him in 1876, but the divorce only became final in 1883.
-In the meantime, he had been openly living and travelling with a French gypsy called Juliette Froissy Pourtalès, and Peirce was dismissed from Johns Hopkins University when this scandal was pointed out by Newcomb, and his subsequent applications to several major Amercian universities were all suspiciously unsuccessful.
+In the meantime, he had been openly living and traveling with a French gypsy called Juliette Froissy Pourtalès, and Peirce was dismissed from Johns Hopkins University when this scandal was pointed out by Newcomb, and his subsequent applications to several major Amercian universities were all suspiciously unsuccessful.
 He married Juliette seven days after the divorce came through in 1883, but the damage had been done.

 In addition to spells in New York and Washington D.C., his work with the United States Coast Survey took him to Europe several times during the 1870s and 1880s, and he took the opportunities to seek out British mathematicians and logicians whose turn of mind resembled his own, including Augustus De Morgan (1806 - 1871), William Stanley Jevons (1835 - 1882) and William Kingdon Clifford (1845 - 1879).
 His interest in his Coast Survey work waned during the 1880s, and Peirce sometimes took years to write reports that he should have completed in mere months.
 Meanwhile, though, he was writing hundreds of logic, philosophy and science entries for the "Century Dictionary".
 In 1891, he was "requested" to resign from the Coast Survey, and never again held regular employment, devoting himself to the philosophical and other pursuits which had always been mere spare time activities.

 In 1887, Peirce spent part of his inheritance on some rural land near Milford, Pennsylvania.
 The land never yielded an economic return, but he built a large house there, where he spent the rest of his life writing prolifically on philosophy and other subjects, much of it unpublished to this day.
 However, he was living beyond his means and soon encountered financial and legal difficulties, unable to afford heat in winter or new stationery, and subsisting on old bread donated by the local baker.
-He earned some money from scientific and engineering consulting, and wrote dictionary and encyclopedia entries, reviews for "The Nation" and translations for the Smithsonian Institution (all for meagre pay), but he relied in his brother, James Mills Peirce, and his neighbours to settle many of his debts.
+He earned some money from scientific and engineering consulting, and wrote dictionary and encyclopedia entries, reviews for "The Nation" and translations for the Smithsonian Institution (all for meager pay), but he relied on his brother, James Mills Peirce, and his neighbors to settle many of his debts.
 During these desperate times, his old friend William James also helped, arranging for Peirce to be paid for a series of lectures at Harvard and canvassing his friends in the Boston intelligentsia for financial contributions to help support Peirce.

 Peirce died of cancer, destitute, on 19 April 1914 in Milford, Pennsylvania.
 Although such 20th Century philosophical luminaries as Bertrand Russell, Alfred North Whitehead and Karl Popper (1902 - 1994) were to hail Peirce as one of the most original minds of the late 19th Century, recognition had to wait until many years after his death.

 The only books that Peirce had published in his lifetime were the "Photometric Researches" of 1878 (a monograph on the applications of spectrographic methods to astronomy) and the short "Description of a Notation for the Logic of Relatives" of 1870.
-However, after his death, he left approximately 1,650 unpublished manuscripts, totalling over 100,000 pages, which were acquired by Harvard University, but not catalogued until 1967, and most of it remains unpublished.
+However, after his death, he left approximately 1,650 unpublished manuscripts, totaling over 100,000 pages, which were acquired by Harvard University, but not cataloged until 1967, and most of it remains unpublished.
 His writings bear on a wide array of disciplines, including astronomy, metrology, geodesy, mathematics, Logic, philosophy, the history and Philosophy of Science, linguistics, economics and psychology.
 He had planned a magnum opus called "The Minute Logic" which was unfinished and unpublished at his death.

 Peirce always thought of himself first and foremost as a logician, although he interpreted the term "logic" very widely, describing it as "the art of devising methods of research" and seeing it to large extent in terms of semiotics (the study of signs and sign processes).
 His "Logic of Relatives" looked into the relationships of objects, signs and impressions of the mind more deeply than the formal Logic of the time allowed, considering anew the concept of relative terms, which had its roots in antiquity.
 It is considered one of the wellsprings of contemporary systems of Logic, which then entered a radically new phase of development.
-Much of his work on Logic and foundational mathematics has been found to have anticipated much later developements (in Boolean algebra and set theory in particular) by many years.
+Much of his work on Logic and foundational mathematics has been found to have anticipated much later developments (in Boolean algebra and set theory in particular) by many years.

 Although he was only really a professional philosopher during the five years he lectured at Johns Hopkins University (and a working scientist for 30 years), he initiated the philosophical tendency known as Pragmatism, a variant of which his life-long friend William James and his one-time student John Dewey would later popularize.
 Early in his work, Peirce outlined a theory of three universal categories which he would apply throughout his philosophy (and elsewhere) for the rest of his life: firstness (a quality of feeling), secondness (a reaction, resistance or relation) and thirdness (representation).
 These were foundational ideas, breaking the ground for his blueprint for a Pragmatic philosophy, which can be seen to originate in two of Peirce's papers from 1877 and 1878, "The Fixation of Belief" and "How to Make Our Ideas Clear".

 Peirce initially conceived Pragmatism as a method for clarifying the meaning of specific difficult ideas (which he called "intellectual terms"), rather than the clarification of all terms, although he did also try to extend his theory later on.
-As a practising scientist all his life, his goal was mainly to clarify terms as a means of furthering and expediting scientific investigation, and not just as an academic exercise.
+As a practicing scientist all his life, his goal was mainly to clarify terms as a means of furthering and expediting scientific investigation, and not just as an academic exercise.
 He had, then, a rather more rationalistic and realistic goal than some of the enthusiasms of later Pragmatists like William James and John Dewey.

-The way he sought to achieved this clarification was through the application of what he called the "pragmatic maxim".
+The way he sought to achieve this clarification was through the application of what he called the "pragmatic maxim".
 For Peirce, this was a method of sorting out conceptual confusions by equating the meaning of any concept with the conceivable operational or practical consequences of whatever it is which the concept portrays.
 Put another way, for any concept to meaningful, then its application in reality must make an observable difference on something.
 The corollary of this is that any theory that proves itself more successful than its rivals in predicting and controlling our world, can be said to be nearer the truth.
 He held that, although the scientific method may be the best for theoretical questions, it is not always better than tradition, instinct, etc, for time-sensitive practical questions.